 Of course, I enjoyed a couple bars (ok, ok and some dough!) – all in the name of taste-testing purposes of course.
 It’s amazing how much of an appetite I can work up hovering over a food processor.
 Tell me I’m not alone.

-- 1 cup tightly packed pitted dates* (roughly 190 grams)
+- 1 cup tightly packed pitted Medjool dates (190g)*

-3. Now add in the pitted dates and process until the mixture comes together, for about 15 seconds, or longer if needed.
+- Add in the pitted dates and vanilla.
+Process until the mixture comes together, for about 15 seconds, or longer if needed.
 The mixture should stick together easily when you squeeze it between your fingers.
-If it doesn’t stick or it’s still a bit crumbly, add a very small amount of water (1 tsp at a time) and process it again.
-I added 1 tsp of water and it was perfect.
+If it doesn’t stick or it’s still a bit crumbly, add a very small amount of water (1 teaspoon at a time) and process it again.
+I usually add between 1 to 2 teaspoons of water.

-5. Line an 8-inch square pan with 2 pieces of parchment paper, one going each way (this makes it easier to lift out).
-Scoop mixture into pan and smooth out with hand until it’s level.
-Beginning at the centre, push down firmly all over the mixture.
+- Line a loaf pan or an 8-inch square pan with a piece of parchment paper so that there's overhang to lift out the bars after freezing.
+Scoop the mixture into the pan and smooth out with your hand until it’s level.
+Push down firmly all over the mixture.
 The more you pack it down the better the bars will hold together.
-Roll out with a pastry roller if you have one (you know I was all over that!).
+Roll out with a pastry roller if you have one.

-6. Freeze for at least 15 minutes and then slice into 10-12 bars.
-The bars are a bit fragile and can break apart, so just handle them carefully.
+- Freeze, uncovered, for at least 15 to 20 minutes and then slice into bars.
 For on-the-go, wrap bars in plastic wrap or tin foil and store in the fridge or freezer.
-Or just store them all in an air-tight container if enjoying at home.
-Most importantly of all, hide from other members of the family.
+I prefer these straight from the freezer.
+Most of all, hide from other members of the family!

 If you are looking for another tasty energy bar/ball recipe, check out my Dark Chocolate Cherry Energy Bites.
 Love those!